itingtseng/ai-review-moderation/README.md

-# ai-review-moderation
+# AI Review Moderation

-AI-driven review moderation and reporting analytics
+An end-to-end AI PM project for analyzing and predicting reported reviews.